wedlaken/listener-maths-crossword/docs/PROJECT_STATUS.md

 - **Database Migration**: Ran database migration script to ensure anagram state columns exist in the database for proper state persistence.

 ### Remaining TODOS
-- [ ] Fix CSS for anagram clues to match the initial grid for improved UI/UX.
+- [x] Fix CSS for anagram clues to match the initial grid for improved UI/UX. **COMPLETED** - Added specific CSS rule to ensure solved anagram clues show blue styling like initial grid.
 - [ ] Add a suitable celebration/animation at the end of the puzzle when both grids are complete.

 ## 🚀 **DEPLOYMENT READY**